Last night, my husband and I both had clashing engagements – not fun ones, but committee meetings and school meetings.

 Were our children old enough for us to leave them alone – they’re 13, 11, and 9?
 Or would we need to get a babysitter for the one hour that we would both be out?

-This morning I woke up to a furore at an American lady who was leaving her 7-year-old home alone whilst she went for a jog.
-And last week, there was news that the Victorian Government were bringing in a law that parents could be charged for leaving any child under the age of 16 home alone!
-What?
+This morning I woke up to a furore at an American lady who was leaving her 7-year-old home alone while she went for a jog.

 So I decided to investigate what the laws of Australia actually state regarding the age that you can leave your children at home alone.